miksik98/HarmonySolverPlugin/README.md

 * False relation

 All chords will be treated by validator as if they have different harmonic functions.
-So when for example tonic will be repeated with fifth between tenor and bass validator will also treat this connection as breaking parallel fifths rule.
+So when for example tonic will be repeated with fifth between soprano and alto validator will also treat this connection as breaking parallel fifths rule.
+There is made one assumption: when validator finds parallel fifth/octave between bass and other voice, and bass is staying at same pitch - validator treats these two chords as if they have same harmonic function.

 ### Plugin settings
 You can choose path for solution scores.
 The default path is /main/solutions.